limpyd/redis-limpyd/doc/fields.rst

     ['bar']

 hvals
-"""""
+'''''

-hkeys_ must be called on an instance and will return the value of all the InstanceHashField with a stored value.
+hkeys_ must be called on an instance and will return the value of all the InstanceHashField_ with a stored value.

 If a field has no stored value, it will not appear in the result of hvals_.

 Note that the result is not ordered in any way.

 Example (with same model as for hmget_):